-Only eight applicants under CAA, most want to prove citizenship in foreigners tribunal: Assam CM
+Assam Police to stop sending cases of non-Muslims to foreigners tribunals

 While the legislation was passed by Parliament in late 2019, the Centre notified the rules under the Citizenship (Amendment) Act on March 11.
 It provides a fast-track to Indian citizenship for refugees from six minority religious communities, except Muslims, from Bangladesh, Afghanistan and Pakistan, on the condition that they have lived in India for six years and have entered the country by December 31, 2014.

-Those seeking Indian citizenship under the Act are required to apply through a web portal created for this purpose, the home ministry said.
+Those seeking Indian citizenship under the Act are required to apply through a web portal created for this purpose.

 Indian Muslims fear that the law could be used, along with the nationwide National Register of Citizens, to harass and disenfranchise them.
 The National Register of Citizens is a proposed exercise to identify undocumented immigrants.